bentoml/BentoML/docs/source/bentocloud/getting-started/ship.rst

 Ship to Production
 ==================

-BentoCloud offers a full suite of MLOps lifecycle management tools right off the bat, enabling developers and ML practitioners to zero in on **BUILDING** while we take care of the intricate infrastructure work - **WE SHIP**.
+BentoCloud offers a full suite of MLOps lifecycle management tools right off the bat, enabling developers and ML practitioners to zero in on **BUILDING** while we take care of the intricate infrastructure work.

 The topics covered in this article are: